gerbilbyte/DeMoN2/README.md

 ## A Brief History - Part Two

-For a brief history on the DeMoN cart please see the 'Brief History' blurb on the original DeMoN cart repo. #tk#
+For a brief history on the DeMoN cart please see the '[Brief History](https://github.com/gerbilbyte/DeMoN/blob/main/README.md#a-brief-history)' blurb on the original DeMoN cart repo.

 Since the release of the original DeMoN, a few changes were made which made the cartridge a more superior piece of kit.
 Firstly, the idea of adding a USB port to allow serial transfer of data came into fruition.
 This was planned and the idea became a reality.